Classification of Equivariant Line Bundles on the Drinfeld Upper Half Plane: Introduction

 \begin{theoremalphabetical} There are isomorphisms of abelian groups

-Here, $\CL$ is a certain $G^0$-equivariant line bundle which satisfies $[\CL]^{\otimes q+1} = [\CO_{\widehat{\det} {}^{-1}}]$. \end{theoremalphabetical}
+Here, $\CL$ is a certain $G^{(2)}$-equivariant line bundle which satisfies $[\CL]^{\otimes q+1} = [\CO_{\widehat{\det} {}^{-1}}]$. \end{theoremalphabetical}

 \begin{remarksnonumber} \begin{altenumerate} \item In fact, we prove something stronger than what is stated above.
-We identify $\Pic^G(\Omega)$ (and analogously for $G^0$ and $G_0$) with the underlying abelian group of the condensed group cohomology $\ul{H}^1 \big( G, \CO^\times (\Omega) \big)$.
-We establish isomorphisms on the level of condensed abelian groups between these cohomology groups and the left hand side terms of $(\ast_1)$ -- $(\ast_3)$ in the Theorems \ref{Thm - Group cohomology for G_0}, \ref{Thm - Group cohomology of G^0} and \ref{Thm - Group cohomology for G}.
+We identify $\Pic^G(\Omega)$ (and analogously for $G^{(2)}$, $G^0$ and $G_0$) with the underlying abelian group of the condensed group cohomology $\ul{H}^1 \big( G, \CO^\times (\Omega) \big)$.
+We establish isomorphisms on the level of condensed abelian groups between these cohomology groups and the right hand side terms of (i) -- (iv) in the Theorems \ref{Thm - Group cohomology for G_0}, \ref{Thm - Group cohomology of G^0} and \ref{Thm - Group cohomology for G}.
 From those we deduce the isomorphisms of \Cref{Thm - A}.

-\item The above isomorphisms are compatible with respect to the canonical forgetful homomorphism on the right hand side and the following homomorphisms on the left hand side: From $(\ast_1)$ to $(\ast_2)$
+\item The above isomorphisms are compatible with respect to the canonical forgetful homomorphism on the right hand side and the following homomorphisms on the left hand side: From (i) to (ii)